nihlton/mason/README.md

 * CSS transitions and animations on element size can foil the resizeObserver.

 * its best to not style direct children of the Mason component, as it could interfer with positioning.
 Wrap your elements in a plain div.
-* The Mason component will apply some styling to the child components, specifically:
+* The Mason component will wrap your elements in a div and apply the following CSS properties to the Mason owned divs:
-  - box-sizing
+  - box-sizing: inherit;
-  - display
+  - display: inline-block;
-  - vertical-align
+  - vertical-align: top;
-  - width
+  - width: var(--cell-width);

 #### Basic Example
 ```js